 Tread Labs makes many insoles, and some of them are named speedy things like Dash or Pace.
 But the Ramble is made specifically for comfort when all you really want to do is ramble along without hurting your feet.

 That doesn’t mean you can’t run with them, though!
-You’ll have a lovely running experience with these comfortable insoles that provide a good mix of stability and softness, but get big brownie points for their comfort.
+You’ll have a lovely running experience with these insoles that provide a good mix of stability and softness.
+They get big bonus points for their comfort.

-Be sure to choose the ones for high arches when you buy, and you’ll get firm enough support to avoid sore and falling-over feet.
+Be sure to choose the ones for high arches when you buy.
+You’ll get firm enough support to avoid sore and falling-over feet.
 The heel cup wraps snugly around the back of the foot to keep the heel (and the arch) in the right place to reap the benefits of the padding and softness.

 You can replace the padded, antimicrobial top layer if they wear out without having to buy a whole new pair of insoles.
 Better yet, the company has a “Million Mile Guarantee” and they’ll send you a new pair if your current ones ever crack or lose their shape.

 - Deep heel cup